Home insurance inspection: What to expect

 What is a home insurance inspection?

-A home inspection is when an insurance company sends someone to your home to verify that the information on your application is correct, and that your property is well-maintained and in good shape.
+A home insurance inspection is when an insurance company sends someone to your home to verify that the information on your application is correct, and that your property is well-maintained and in good shape.

 Home insurance inspections can expose potential risks that weren’t accounted for during the application process.
-They may also reveal whether a home’s replacement cost is higher or lower than your insurance company’s initial estimate, in which case your insurer might adjust the final premium to make up for the difference.
+They may also reveal whether a home’s replacement cost value is higher or lower than your insurance company’s initial estimate, in which case your insurer might adjust the final premium to make up for the difference.

 Home insurance inspection vs. buyer’s inspection

 A home insurance inspection is not to be confused with a buyer’s inspection, which happens before a home is purchased.
-Home insurance inspections happen after you already own a home and they are initiated by the home insurance company, not the homebuyer.
-In a buyer’s inspection, someone interested in a home might hire an inspector to examine it before they close on the home, to reveal any issues before the sale is finalized.
-But in a home insurance inspection, insurance companies can use the results of an inspection to adjust your policy premium.
+Home insurance inspections happen after you already own a home and at the request of the insurance company, not the homebuyer.
+Insurance companies can use the results of an inspection to adjust your policy premium.

-Ready to shop home insurance?
+Ready to shop for home insurance?

 How to prepare for a home insurance inspection